Costs "within a reasonable and proportionate range is still reasonable and proportionate even if it is not at the lower end"

 In the present case the Court found that the case specific explanation provided for the incurred costs in respect of disclosure was credible and reasonable.
 Concerning the incurred costs generally the Court stated that "As regards the other elements of the Defendant's incurred costs, I have little information and evidence available to me and I am disinclined to rush to any decision which is critical of the Defendant in respect of those incurred costs.
 Of course, if or when the Defendant's costs are to be considered in the context of assessment, the Court will be free to assess costs in accordance with the usual principles."

 The Court was also reluctant to draw comparisions between the parties' budgets.
 It was noted that there was a significant difference between the Claimant's budget of £520,961 and the Defendant's budget of over £1.2million.
 Notably the Judge stated that he had in mind "the possibility that the Claimants may well have under-estimated the costs of the action and the fact the value of the claim is such that the Defendant's costs could not be said to be self-evidently disproportionate."
-In the circumstances the Court was not in a position to judge whether the Defendant's costs were unreasonable based on the information available to me.
+In the circumstances the Court was not in a position to judge whether the Defendant's costs were unreasonable based on the information available to them.

 There are also some interesting comments around the difficulties of Costs Budget keeping pace with ever-changing directions.
 The Judge recognised that there were "possible difficulties with costs budgeting at the same time as the case management conference, where decisions taken in case management can influcence the outcome of a proposed costs budget."
 The obvious solution, said the Judge was "for those preparing the proposed costs budgets to allow for an alteration in the assumptions underlying the proposed costs budget, insofar as that is possible."
 One possible solution to this could be for parties to make offers which relate to both sets of directions (where there is a disagreement).